Ready to start new construction or a complete gut rehab? We can help!

 The ENERGY STAR Homes program is for new construction and major renovations that are 15 to 30 percent more efficient than standard homes.
 In order to earn certification, homes must reach a level of performance regarding insulation, windows, heating and cooling equipment, air-tight construction, lighting, appliances and water protection systems.
 Third-party verification from a certified Home Energy Rater is required to earn ENERGY STAR certification.

 - What is the Net Zero Home Competition?
 Are you ready to up your game?

 This design-and-build competition awards contractors for building energy-efficient, net-zero-energy single- and multi-family homes.
 First prize is $5,000, with second and third place winning $2,000 and $1,000, respectively.
-Homes must earn the ENERGY STAR label, be completed and in move-in condition and be located within the service territory of Eversource, Liberty Utilities, New Hampshire Electric Cooperative or Unitil.
+Homes must earn the ENERGY STAR label, be completed and in move-in condition and be located within the service territory of Eversource, Liberty, New Hampshire Electric Cooperative or Unitil.
 Homes will be inspected during construction and at completion.

 “I wanted a mold-free home, but I also wanted to be a driving force to reduce my carbon footprint and to show some leadership to our children that it is very important to reduce our energy usage.”

 —Janet Taft, winner of 2018 Drive to Net Zero Competition

 Minimize energy use.
 Build a better home.

 Winning never felt so good.